Babi Yar. Context: Critical response

 The Forward reviewer PJ Grisar wrote that "Loznitsa’s view of history is clear-eyed, showing where nationalism always leads.
 His challenge to his country, in throwing light on a dark corner of its past, should be seen for what it is: an act of patriotism."
 Slant Magazine's review said that the film provides "living documents of a past that, as is all too clear, reverberate into the present with devastating force."

 In The New York Times, A.O.
 Scott wrote that "Loznitsa has assembled a wrenching and revelatory collage."

 Simon Abrams of RogerEbert.com gave the film two and a half out of four stars, and said that the "footage is never so meaningful as to overcome the distracting nature of Loznitsa’s obvious streamlining/narrativizing of the past."
 The director, he says, "encourages viewers to wallow in residual guilt through a vague sort of counter-mythmaking."

 Variety reviewer Jay Weissberg said the film "has power but falls short of the director’s greatest works, largely because his span here is considerably longer, and in consequence the focus suffers."

-Awards
+Awards and nominations

 The film won the Golden Eye award at the 2021 Cannes Film Festival.